apify/crawlee/docs/guides/getting_started.md

 ```

 As you can see, similarly to the `Apify.openRequestQueue()` function, there is an `Apify.openRequestList()` function that will create a `RequestList`
 instance for you.
-The first argument is a name of the `RequestList`.
+The first argument is the name of the `RequestList`.
 It is used to persist the crawling state of the list.
 This is useful when you
 want to continue where you left off after an error or a process restart.
 The second argument is the `sources` array, which is nothing more than a list
 of URLs you wish to crawl.

 > `RequestQueue` is a persistent store by default, so no name is needed, while the `RequestList` only lives in memory and giving it a name enables it
 > to become persistent.

-You might now want to ask one of the below questions:
+You might now want to ask one of these questions:

 -   Can I enqueue into `RequestList` too?
 -   How do I make `RequestList` work together with `RequestQueue` since I need the queue to enqueue new `Requests`.